-Below is our spring walks programme, with walks ranging from 4 - 10 miles on the Quantock Hills, Exmoor, Somerset Levels, Mendips and Blackdown Hills.
+Below is our summer walks programme, with walks ranging from 4 - 10 miles on the Quantock Hills, Exmoor, Somerset Levels, Mendips and Blackdown Hills.

 Unless otherwise stated, all walks are on a Sunday.
 Please try to arrive 15 minutes early for a prompt start.
 Please bring a picnic lunch and plenty to drink.

 The following icons indicate the difficulty of the walk and the type of event:

 On this walk we will walk past, and over, a number of Bristol landmarks such as the Clifton Suspension Bridge and also see the Wallace, Gromit and Feathers McGraw sculptures positioned around the city centre.

 Wells to Wookey Hole in memory of Louise Bale